AbhiAgarwal/gallatin/Classes/Global Noodles/Class6/README.md

 - 2 tablespoons butter
 - 3 ounces tatsoi
 - 3 ounces cabbage
+- Coriander Seed
+- Red Chilli
+- Cumin Seed
+- Turmeric
+- Himalayan Herb (Jimbu)
+- green curry paste mixed with mushrooms

+- Used to make cheese dumplings or a lot of food around milk products

 It was pretty fantastic overall.
 This is mostly my go-to dish when I'm trying to make dumplings.
 I have not experimented outside of these core ingredients too much (unless it's with my mom).
 I usually put the butter in with the dumplings to give them a nice glaze on the outside.
 I don't really know how to make steamed dumplings -- but I would really love to learn how to make those.
 Took about 30 minutes to make!